 McKelvey (1996) found a significant correlation between the abundance of age-1 pollock in the Shelikof Strait EIT survey and subsequent estimates of year-class strength.
-The McKelvey index is defined as the estimated abundance of 9-16 cm fish in the Shelikof Strait EIT survey, and is an index of recruitment at age 2 in the following year (Table 1.12).
+The McKelvey index is defined as the estimated abundance of 9-16 cm fish in the Shelikof Strait EIT survey, and is an index of recruitment at age 2 in the following year (Table 1.13).
 The relationship between the abundance of age-1 pollock in the Shelikof Strait EIT survey and year-class strength provides a recruitment forecast for the year following the most recent Shelikof Strait EIT survey.
-The 2006 Shelikof EIT survey age-1 estimate is 162 million (11th in abundance out of 23 surveys), which suggests recruitment for the 2005 year class is not exceptional.
-In 2006, the EIT survey in the Shumagin area estimated an abundance of 1.7 billion age-1 pollock.
-Had this many age-1 pollock been found during the Shelikof Strait EIT survey it would have been an indication of strong recruitment, but the time series of Shumagin area surveys is too short to make inferences.
+The 2008 Shelikof EIT survey age-1 estimate is 1.37 billion (5th in abundance out of 25 surveys), which suggests that recruitment of the 2007 year class is likely to be above average.